Mark Wiley

-Mark Eugene Wiley (born February 28, 1948) is the former Director of Pitching Operations for the Colorado Rockies.
-Wiley only pitched in parts of two Major League Baseball seasons, however, he has remained in the game as a pitching coach and front office executive for over forty years.
+Mark Eugene Wiley (born February 28, 1948) is an American former Director of Pitching Operations for the Colorado Rockies.
+Wiley only pitched in parts of two Major League Baseball seasons, however, he remained in the game as a pitching coach and front office executive for over forty years.

 Minnesota Twins

 Wiley was drafted by the Minnesota Twins in the second round of the 1970 Major League Baseball Draft.
 After four unspectacular seasons in the Twins' farm system, in which he went 49-44 with a 3.98 earned run average, Wiley had a breakthrough season with the Pacific Coast League's Tacoma Twins in 1975.
 He went 9-1 with a 2.15 ERA to earn a call up to Minnesota that June.
 Wiley went 2-3 with a 6.05 ERA mostly as a reliever his only season in Minnesota, however, he earned a complete game victory in the second game of a doubleheader with the California Angels for his first major league win.